Skip to main content

 How to Renew Your Vermont Notary Commission

-Submit renewal application to the Secretary of State before commission expires.
+Submit renewal application to the Office of Professional Regulation before January 31 of odd-numbered years.

 We recommend starting the renewal process at least 60 days before your commission expires.
 This ensures there is no gap in your ability to perform notarial services.
 If your commission lapses, you may need to go through the full application process again.